Tulip-Dev/tulip/doc/user/gui.rst

 |l_blu| Workspace view

-From this point and even if it is no fully correct, we will refer to the Tulip perspective by simply using the term Tulip.
-Differentiating one (Tulip perspective) from the other (Tulip agent) is quite simple as the perspective window proposes the visualization actions and the Tulip agent window only offers you to manage your plugins and to choose your project.
+From this point and even if it is no fully correct, we refer to the Tulip perspective by simply using the term Tulip.
+Differentiating one (Tulip perspective) from the other (Tulip agent) is quite simple as the perspective window proposes the visualization actions and the Tulip agent window only offers plugin management and choosing the project to open.

 .. _menu: